DigitalPublishingToolkit/TOD18-Geoblocking/md/18HanchardMalaysia.md

 of sharing content openly and privately, as Malaysians gain a greater appreciation of who may be watching them.

+##Postscript
+On 6 January, 2016, Netflix announced that it would be adding more than 130 countries to their global services, including Malaysia.
+Many users on social media in Malaysia were excited by the launch, while aware of the large price difference between iFlix and Netflix (RM8 and RM33-RM51 resepctively).
+Some users said they would need to invest in a VPN service to access titles only available in the U.S. Netflix catalogue; others were concerned that access to content would still be censored in Malaysia.
+Some users said they would use both services, so they could continue to access Asian-oriented content on iFlix.

 ## Acknowledgements

 The author wishes to thank Khairil Yusof and Ng Swee Meng of Sinar